SC-TPTP/lean-sctptp/README.md

 ## Usage

-At the moment, two solvers are available: `Egg` and `Goeland` through the `egg` and `goeland` tactics, respectively.
+At the moment, three solvers are available: `Egg`, `Goeland`, and `Prover9` through the `egg`, `goeland`, and `prover9` tactics, respectively.
 To use these new tactics, simply set the following desired options:

 - `set_option auto.tptp true`
+- `set_option auto.mono.mode "fol"`
 - `set_option auto.tptp.egg.path "/path/to/egg-sc-tptp"`
-- `set_option auto.tptp.goeland.path "/path/to/goeland_linux_release"`
+- `set_option auto.tptp.goeland.path "/path/to/goeland-sc-tptp"`
-- `set_option auto.mono.mode "fol"`
+- `set_option auto.tptp.prover9.path "/path/to/prover9-sc-tptp"`

-and invoke either `egg` or  `goeland` in your proofs.
+and invoke either `egg`, `goeland`, or `prover9` in your proofs.
 The tactics will perform all the steps mentioned above.
 Examples are available at the end of the [Tactic.lean](Auto/Tactic.lean) file.

 Adding new solvers is straightforward as long as they support the SC-TPTP format.
-Simply add a new tactic at the end of the [Tactic.lean](Auto/Tactic.lean) file.
+Simply add a method to execute the solver in the [TPTP.lean](Auto/Solver/TPTP.lean) file, then add a new tactic using this method at the end of the [Tactic.lean](Auto/Tactic.lean) file.
+You can use the existing implemented tactics as templates.

 ## Requirements